 Finding Web Resources in Scholarly Research

-Note: We have researched and listed web resources for use in scholarly work in each the academic programs offered at Chestnut Hill College.
-They are listed in the Web Resources tab of the individual program subject guides.
+Note: We have researched and listed web resources for use in scholarly work in each of the academic subjects offered at Chestnut Hill College.
+They are listed in the Topics tab of the individual subject guides.
 (Select one from the Subjects menu on the left.)

-The tabs in this general Web resource guide may contain other useful resources for your research.
-When you are finished exploring this guide, please take a moment to fill out the Feedback form at the bottom of this page!
+The tabs in this general Web Resource guide may contain other useful resources for your research.

 1. Accuracy of Web Documents